-The mock examination in Year 11 is an important benchmark for teachers and learners, and it serves several purposes:
+The mock examination is an important benchmark for teachers and learners, and it serves several purposes:

-- It is an opportunity to be tested on the complete course material under proper exam conditions. - Many of the learners will have had to force themselves to start revising for these exams.
-Without the mock exams, they may have put off revision, until only a month or less before for the final exam. - Learners who are apprehensive or nervous about taking exams will have a chance to gain familiarity with the process so that 'on the day' they may feel less stressed and more confident. - It provides an opportunity to spread the revision load of the subject over several months.
+- It is an opportunity to be tested on the complete course material under proper exam conditions. - Many learners will have had to force themselves to start revising for these exams.
+Without the mock exams they may have put off revision until only a month or less before for the final exam. - Learners who are apprehensive or nervous about taking exams will have a chance to gain familiarity with the process, so they may feel less stressed and more confident during the actual exams. - It provides an opportunity to spread the revision load of the subject over several months. - even if learners have not completed the course by the time of the mock exams, an exam should be created which allows the learner to get the mock exam experience on the majority of the syllabus content.

-After reviewing the results of the mock exam, the learners may gain an insight into the following:
+After reviewing the results of the mock exam, learners may gain an insight into the following: